touretzkyds/cozmo-tools/README.md

 commands.
 May not work on Macs due to Tkinter brokenness.

 * __cozmo_fsm__ is a Finite State Machine package for Cozmo programming.
-It's currently in early beta release.
+It's currently in beta release.a

+* _genfsm.py_ is a preprocessor that converts .fsm files written in the cozmo_fsm notation to .py files that are ready to run.